 Lost and found items will normally be displayed in the main hallway the last week of each quarter.
 On the last Friday of the quarter, the uniform items will be donated to the PTF uniform sale and all other items will be given to a local charity.
 We will attempt to reunite items that are plainly marked (no initials, please) to their owner.
-Dates will be posted on the PACS' web calendar.
+Lost and found display dates will be published in the Wolverine Weekly.